ScribbleLive: History

 ScribbleLive was a privately owned company founded by Michael De Monte and Jonathan Keebler in 2008 to provide a live blogging software platform.
-The company has since evolved into a content marketing software company with data science capabilities.
+The company evolved into a content marketing software company with data science capabilities.
 De Monte and Keebler were both employees at CTV when they started working on what would eventually become ScribbleLive, investing $1,500 into the initial project.

 In 2009, De Monte and Keebler received seed funding from Rogers Ventures.

 In 2009, Michael De Monte and Jonathan Keebler appeared on Dragon's Den.
-They received $250 000 Canadian from three Dragon's while giving up 30% of their company to them.
+They received $250,000 Canadian from three Dragon's while giving up 30% of their company to them.

 On November 10, 2011, ScribbleLive announced that it had raised $4 million in new financing, led by Summerhill Venture Partners.

 ScribbleLive announced a second round of funding on June 19, 2013.
 This round of funding was led by Georgian Partners and included Export Development Canada (EDC), Summerhill Venture Partners, and Rogers Venture Partners.
 In January 2014, Vince Mifsud was appointed the new CEO of ScribbleLive.

 On June 14, 2014, Scribble Technologies Inc. acquired CoveritLive from Demand Media for $4.5 (USD) million of cash and promissory note with a principal amount of $5.6 million.

 On April 15, 2015, Scribble Technologies Inc. acquired Appinions Inc.

 On January 30, 2016, ScribbleLive formally acquired Visually, the leading platform for premium content creation.

 On August 23, ScribbleLive announced that it has acquired SEO company Linkdex.
+Linkdex was then sold to SEO software company Authoritas in June 2018.

 In December 2019, Scribblelive was acquired by Rock Content, a Brazilian content marketing company headquartered in Belo Horizonte with offices in Boca Raton, Canada, and Mexico.